When Other Options Beat The VA Loan

 If you plan to borrow with a non-veteran, one of these loan types might be your better choice.

 The exception: The relative cost of conventional or other financing depends on your credit scores.
-Have your loan professional work up the numbers for VA and conventional programs and choose the cheaper one.Click to see your VA loan eligibility (Nov 18th, 2018)
+Have your loan professional work up the numbers for VA and conventional programs and choose the cheaper one.Verify your new rate

 4. You Apply With Your Credit-Challenged Spouse